 The Cumberland River Compact partners with the City of Franklin to host Franklin Water Week.
 Franklin Water Week is a 5-day period in May that is dedicated to bringing businesses and residents together to share the importance of clean and abundant water in the community.

-Stay tuned for more information about this year’s Water Week dates!
+Water Week was held from May 1 to 7th, 2022.
+Stay tuned for more information about next year’s Water Week dates!

 Use iCreek/How’s My Waterway